MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 1. Refresh your browser, and then create a new invoice proposal.

 This feature can be used together with the **Project invoice proposal performance enhancement** feature to prevent the automatic display of transactions before filters are applied.

+### Enable project invoice proposal creation specific to selected project.

+This feature helps improve performance during invoice proposal creation when you don't use billing rules and have a high volume of transactions split across subprojects.

+To help improve performance, this feature enforces the **Project** filter to filter from the starting project, so that only transactions that match the filter are returned.
+Previously, if the **Project** filter was set to a subproject the filter in transaction selection screen would default up a level to the parent project level.
+Users can now filter to specific subprojects or the parent project.

+If you create an invoice proposal from within the context of a subproject, the **Project** filter will be editable and set to the current parent project or subproject.

+## Features to enhance editing project invoice proposals

+### Disable automatic refresh of summaries

+If you often work with large invoices where edits are required to add and remove transactions, you may benefit from delaying summary calculations until you're ready.
+Instead of recalculating tax and proposal totals after each change, you can make several changes and then update the summary data once at the end.

+Th **Disable automatic refresh of summaries**  feature is an optional parameter to be enabled in **Project management and accounting parameters** on the **Invoice** tab.
+It requires the **Use Project invoice proposal and invoice journal forms with the Header and Lines view** feature as a prerequisite to see the parameter.

+With the feature enabled, the following changes can be observed:

+- On the **Project invoice proposals** form, a new column is added for **Recalculates totals status** with values of **required** and **not required**.
+- If the parameter isn't enabled the value for **Invoice amount** on the same page won't be updated until recalculation occurs.
+- Within the **invoice proposals** form, a refresh button will be disabled by default but available.
+- When a transaction is edited, a new transaction is added, or a transaction is removed, the values in the **invoice proposals transaction summaries** fasttab will not reflect the new values.
+- Users can click the refresh button to refresh interactively or in batch.
+- Users can also post instead of refreshing, and refreshing will happen automatically.